Please donate to support services for women and girls today

 For some of our women in prison it’s the first time anybody has listened to their story and the first time anyone has acknowledged that past trauma has played a role in their current situation.
 This helps women to have hope, to see that they can have a life after prison and that there are options for everyone to make positive progress.
 It supports women ‘through the gate’, and helps them to thrive in the community after prison.

-We also have Enrichment Workers in the ACCESS and CAMEO unit at HMP Foston Hall providing specialised therapeutic workshops for women with personality disorders, understanding how mental health contributes to offending behaviour, and supporting with challenges in prison.
+We also have Enrichment Workers in the CAMEO unit at HMP Foston Hall providing specialised therapeutic workshops for women with personality disorders, understanding how mental health contributes to offending behaviour, and supporting with challenges in prison.
 Therapeutic activities are provided for women in the evenings and at weekends when women are most vulnerable after having worked through deep trauma.
 This work is significantly reducing incidents of self-harm within the prison.

 This is one part of the mental health services that we provide.